Omni-FPV/bufferzone/README.md

 - priority and action hints
 - evidence and boundaries

-This is not a summary tool.
+This is not here to summarize.

-It is a **decision layer**.
+It is here to decide.

 ---

 ## Stable Core AI

-At the core of BufferZone is a structured judgment engine called **Stable Core AI**.
+BufferZone runs on a structured judgment engine called Stable Core AI.

-It is not a chatbot and not a prompt wrapper.
+It does not try to chat.
+It decides.

 It is designed to: